roryjames/roryjames/README.md

 ### Hi there 👋 🤘

+## Welcome to my Github page where you will find a bunch of different projects!

 <!--
 **roryjames/roryjames** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.